New measles case confirmed, infected person visited Vancouver airport | CBC News

 - Ramada by Wyndham Hotel, 631 Lougheed Highway, Coquitlam

-- Sun Star Restaurant (inside the Ramada) between 8:30 a.m. and noon
+- Sun Star Restaurant (in the Ramada) between 8:30 a.m. and noon

 - Lougheed Town Centre, 985 Austin Avenue, Burnaby between 10:30 a.m. and 3:30 p.m.

-People who were at these locations during the listed dates and times are recommended to review their immunization history and watch for signs and symptoms of measles, the health authority said.
+People who were at these locations during those times are recommended to review their immunization history and watch for signs and symptoms of measles, the health authority said.

 If you develop symptoms of measles before May 5, please call your doctor's office first and tell them that you think you may have measles to allow them to take precautions to protect other patients when you visit.
 People with symptoms should also report their illness to VCH Public Health (604-675-3900).